Email me: [email protected]

 A NOTE FOR LITERARY AGENTS/PUBLISHERS

 I'm working on a book about sex and feminism.
 Please email me at [email protected] if you'd like to see the proposal.

 A NOTE FOR PEOPLE WHO WOULD LIKE TO DO THIS TOO

-So, how did this all happen?
-I went from a disillusioned office worker to a prolific and fulfilled freelance writer with a six-figure income in less than a year starting solely with cold pitches and submissions.
+I went from a disillusioned office worker to a freelance writer and digital nomad with a six-figure income in less than a year starting solely with cold pitches and submissions.
 Since I want to help others make this career transition or improve the careers they already have, I offer several forms of consulting.
-I will give feedback on pitches and submissions, help you place them with appropriate publications, share editors' contact information, give advice on promoting your content and managing your online presence, and edit work for current or aspiring writers.
-You can contact me at [email protected] for more information and pricing.
+I'll give feedback on pitches and submissions, help you place them with appropriate publications, share editors' contact information, give advice on promoting your content and managing your online presence, and edit work for current or aspiring writers or PR people who want help getting coverage.
+I also coach people who want help making the transition to the digital nomad lifestyle.
+I charge $50 for the first half hour and $150/hour after that.
+You can contact me at [email protected] if this interests you.